davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/data.md

 Furthermore, none of these approaches are as convenient as Spring Boot’s database initialization automation.
-Therefore, Spring Boot for {pivotal-gemfire-name} (SBDG) offers support to import data from JSON into {pivotal-gemfire-name} as PDX.
+Therefore, Spring Boot for VMware GemFire (SBDG) offers support to import data from JSON into VMware GemFire as PDX.